-- These Regulations are hereby approved by the Board of Directors of CaixaBank, S.A. (hereafter, the Company), in fulfilment of Article 528 of the Corporate Enterprise Actthe Law.
+- 1. These Regulations are hereby approved by the Board of Directors of CaixaBank, S.A. (hereafter, the Company), in fulfilment of the Law.
 The Regulations aim to set out the guiding principles of the Board as well as the basic rules governing its organization and functioning and the rules of conduct that apply to its members. - 2.
-The rules of conduct set out therein for the Company Directors (<a href="https://hereinafter.com/hereinafte
+The rules of conduct set out therein for the Company Directors (hereinafter, the Directors) will also apply to the members of the management committee and to any other person who reports to the Board of Directors (hereinafter, the Senior Executives) of the Company, to the extent that said rules are compatible with the specific characteristics of the Senior Executives and with the activities that they carry out.
+For the purposes of these Regulations, Senior Executives will be understood to mean general directors and executives who report directly to the Board of Directors of the Company or to the Chief Executive Officer, or, if applicable, to the Executive Committee and, in all events, the Company's internal auditor.